 Attend your classes

-Aid funds, including student loans, are awarded in anticipation of your successfully completing the coursework required for you to meet your degree requirements.
-If you experience difficulty with your classes talk to your instructors.
+Aid funds, including student loans, are awarded in anticipation of your successful completion of the coursework required for you to meet your degree requirements.
+If you experience difficulty with your classes talk to your instructors, student success coordinator, or student support services.
 Consider tutoring services.
-If you need to stop attending you must contact the UMA Information Center at 1-877-862-1234 to withdraw.
+If you need to stop attending, you must contact the UMA Enrollment Services Center at 1-877-862-1234 to withdraw.
 Your instructor will not do this for you.
 Do not stop attending without taking formal action with the Registrar’s Office.
-Refer to: “Withdrawing from Classes and Its Affect on Your Aid” in the “Important Terms” section.
+Refer to: “Withdrawing from Classes and Its Effect on Your Aid” in the “Important Terms” section.

 Awards (Notification of Aid Eligibility)

 UMA will begin notification of eligibility to qualified applicants as soon as December 1st for the upcoming academic year.
-Students should monitor their eligibility requirements and awards using the “View Financial Aid” section in MaineStreet.
-Students offered loans must actively accept any loan offer either via MaineStreet or returning a paper award letter in order to have a loan processed.
-Students that accept loans must also complete additional requirements which may include: entrance interviews, promissory notes and loan disclosure information.
-Requirements will be posted on student’s MaineStreet accounts.
+Students should monitor their eligibility requirements and awards using the “View Financial Aid” section in the MaineStreet portal.
+Students offered loans must actively accept any loan offer either via MaineStreet or submit a written statement via email to umafa@maine.edu in order to have a loan processed.
+Students that accept loans must also complete additional requirements which may include: entrance loan counseling, promissory notes and loan disclosure information.
+Requirements will be posted on the student’s MaineStreet accounts.

 Away Students